Solitaire Guide: Tips on How to Win Solitaire

 8. Always play the Ace or Deuce if possible

 Whenever you get a chance to move an Ace or Deuce (also called a two) to the foundation, make sure to do so.
 Those cards won't help you build stacks on the tableau but will block other piles.
+The only card a two can ever hold is an Ace, and that Ace belongs on the foundation anyway.
 Moving these cards is so much of a no-brainer that it's considered one of the best moves in the game.

 Tip 9 (Bonus tip): Identifying a good deal